queezz/PySeminar/Readme.md

 Download the latest release from https://www.python.org/

 If you don't need to work with different python environments, this might be your choice.
 But they say conda is easier on the new users.
+Generally it is good to know to use conda.

 ### 1.2 Python packages with pip